jyunhanlin/react-until-interactive/README.md

     // Do something until user interactive
   },
   onInteractive: (result) => {
-    // Do something for the result
+    // Do something for the result from the interactiveFn },
-  },
   onError: (error) => {
-    // Do something for the error
+    // Do something for the error from the interactiveFn },
-  },
 });
 ```